seanmiddleditch/nanofmt/docs/api.rst

 The format API is available in the header ``nanofmt/format.h``.

+The header ``nanofmt/forward.h`` offers forward declarations of nanofmt types, including the ``formatter<T>`` template that users must specialize to support custom types.

 Extensions for C++ standard library string types are in the header ``nanofmt/std_string.h``.